 *Pre-Requisite – since Gamut greatly relates to the dynamic symmetry of root rectangles (see Day 14) it would be beneficial if you familiarized yourself with it a bit.
 Not necessary, because the techniques in the video still apply, but it would heighten your level of comprehension.
 Alternatively, I have several videos on YouTube that explain dynamic symmetry.

 Preview Gestalt Psychology Video Collection

-This is a mind-blowing, time-lapse of the entire Gestalt psychology video collection.
+This is a mind-blowing time-lapse video, which shows just a fraction of the rich content within the Gestalt psychology video collection.

 The best photographers learn from master painters.

 The videos are concise, so you will get nothing but super juicy value for a total of an hour and a half.
 Saving you time, and giving you exactly what you need!

 7 HD videos– Law of Continuity, Figure-Ground Relationship, Law of Proximity, Law of Similarity, Law of Pregnanz, Law of Symmetry, Law of Closure